 “Walking in the ancient neighborhood of the Acropolis Museum” is a tour provided by the Acropolis Museum to visitors, who can both walk on the glass above the ancient streets and look down at the excavated neighborhood from a mezzanine level.

 Archaeologists guide visitors through the streets and buildings which stretch underneath the museum like a giant exhibit itself.

-Visitors can see the ancient neighborhood’s streets at the slope of the Acropolis, take a closer look down into the houses with their courtyards and wells, and see the impressive mansions with their private baths.
+Visitors can see the ancient neighborhood’s streets on the slope of the Acropolis, take a closer look down into the houses with their courtyards and wells, and see the impressive mansions with their private baths.

-They can also examine the workshops with their water reservoirs and take a stroll through time, immersing themselves into the daily lives of the people who lived in the shadow of the Acropolis for over 4,500 years.
+They can also examine the workshops with their water reservoirs and take a stroll through time, immersing themselves in the daily lives of the people who lived in the shadow of the Acropolis for over 4,500 years.